yoshitha05/yoshitha05/README.md

 ### 💁🏻‍♀️ About Me:
 - 👋 Hi, I’m a tech wizard who loves exploring the internet, sprinkling a little magic into my learning journey🪄, and also a passionate programmer with awesome hobbies!💁🏻‍♀️
-- 👀 I’m interested in technology🧑‍💻, especially Robotics, innovation, art, and photography📸
+- 👀 I’m interested in technology👩🏻‍💻, especially Robotics, innovation, art, and photography📸
 - 🎓 Pre-final year B.Tech student in India
 - 🔬 Passionate about Machine Learning, NLP, and AI
 - 💻 Currently working on: